 I have orange kitchen cupboards and need to redecorate.
 What colours should I use?
 It is a L shaped kitchen.
 I can't afford to change cupboards, so I need to change the walls and maybe the floor.
 They are just a bit brighter than burnt orange.

 Try a pale yellow on the walls and light wood or wood look floor.
 Try and find fabric with both colors for curtains.
 Also looks like you have a textured ceiling, usin a 6" putty knife or taping knife, scrape the ceiling (doesn't have to bee completely smooth, just scrape off the 'knuckle grabbers) then paint and you will find the ceiling just fades into the background.
 Use pops of colors for placemats, napkins and decorative items.
 Good luck

 You can't make a leopard change it's spots.
 You have a retro kitchen so go with it.
 Shop second hand stores for retro stuff.
 Enamelware in pale yellow or robins egg blue would be cute.
 Or I'm sure you could find Fiesta ware dishes and containers that would coordinate.
-Get an old Coke sign for the wall.
-I love the cabinets and think you could make it look really good with a little time in the thrift stores.

 Paint the walls in a matching, or a shade darker or lighter, than the cabinets to have a more uniform look.